Search This Blog

 Which AI Did a Better Job Finishing This Painting: ChatGPT or Gemini?

-When my friend Raymond Neher passed away, I inherited several of his works, including an unfinished painting depicting a group of people seated on a park bench (presumably NY Central Park) since Raymond lived there for a while before moving to San Francisco.
-The figures, clothing, and composition were unmistakably Raymond—calm, frontal, emotionally restrained—but large portions of the painting were not completed.
+When my friend Raymond Neher passed away, I inherited several of his works, including an unfinished painting depicting a group of people seated on a park bench in New York's Central Park, where Raymond lived for a while before moving to San Francisco.
+The figures, clothing, and composition were unmistakably Raymond — calm, frontal, emotionally restrained — but large portions of the painting were never completed.

 "This is an unfinished painting by my friend the late Raymond Neher.
 I inherited this painting when he died.
 Can you finish the painting in the artist's style?"

-What follows is a direct comparison of the results, based entirely on the images they produced.
+What follows is a direct comparison of the results.

 The Images (In Order)